rraafays/2024-software_architecture_and_design_assignment_task-1/adr/0001-admin-panel-with-headless-cms.md

 ## More Information

-Since I personally (Raf).
-Am experienced with Strapi, it is both a safe and trustworthy bet for our solution system and most importantly it fits the criteria of the client AML perfectly.
+Since we are experienced with Strapi, it is both a safe and trustworthy bet for our solution system and most importantly it fits the criteria of the client AML perfectly.

+### References

+Nguyen, A. (2022).
+Building an E-commerce Website Using Next Js, Mantine, and Strapi.
+Messenlehner, B., & Coleman, J. (2019).
+Building web apps with WordPress: WordPress as an application framework.
+O'Reilly Media.